-She made her debut in 2006 at the Oldenburgisches Staatstheater singing Driada in Ariadne auf Naxos by R. Strauss.
+She made her debut in 2006 at the Oldenburgisches Staatstheater, singing Driada in Ariadne auf Naxos by R. Strauss.
 She returned to Oldenburg to sing Mère Marie in Poulenc’s Dialogues des Carmélites.
-Since 2007 she has been performing regularly at the Wrocław Opera, where she sings Octavian in Der Rosenkavalier by Strauss, Cherubino in Mozart’s The Marriage of Figaro and Dorabella in Mozart’s Così fan tutte, Nicklausse in Offenbach’s The Tales of Hoffmann, Rosina in Rossini’s The Barber of Seville, Jadwiga in Moniuszko’s The Haunted Manor, Marina Mniszech in Mussorgsky’s Boris Godunov, Maddalena in Verdi’s Rigoletto and Emilia in Verdi’s Otello, and Orlofsky in The Bat.
+In 2007–2017 she regularly appeared at the Wrocław Opera (Octavian in Der Rosenkavalier by Strauss, Cherubino in Mozart’s The Marriage of Figaro and Dorabella in Mozart’s Così fan tutte, Nicklausse in Offenbach’s The Tales of Hoffmann, Rosina in Rossini’s The Barber of Seville, Jadwiga in Moniuszko’s The Haunted Manor, Marina Mniszech in Mussorgsky’s Boris Godunov, Maddalena in Verdi’s Rigoletto and Emilia in Verdi’s Otello, and Orlofsky in The Bat.
 In 2010 she sang Jessica in Baird’s Tomorrow and Cherubino in The Marriage of Figaro at the Poznań Opera House.
 She also performed as Cherubino at the Kraków Opera and Opera na Zamku in Szczecin (2012).
 She returned to Kraków in 2014 as Smeraldina in the Polish premiere of Love for Three Oranges by Prokofiev.
 Her debut at the Teatr Wielki – Polish National Opera in Boris Godunov in 2009 resulted in further engagements with the opera house.
 In Warsaw she sang in The Marriage of Figaro (Cherubino), The Haunted Manor (Jadwiga), Bizet’s Carmen (Mercédès), Mozart’s Don Giovanni (Donna Elvira), Janaček’s The Makropulos Affair (Krista), Penderecki’s Devils of Loudun (Claire), Stauss’s Elektra (Second Maid), Donizetti’s Maria Stuarda (Anna Kennedy), Rigoletto (Maddalena) and Verdi’s La Traviata (Flora).

 She successfully performs oratorios and cantatas.
-She has performed with the Warsaw Philharmonic, Podlaska Philharmonic, Lower Silesia Philharmonic, Silesian Philharmonic, Wrocław Philharmonic, Podkarpacka Philharmonic, NOSPR in Katowice, Polish Radio Orchestra, Capellą Cracoviensis, Łomża Chamber Orchestra, Płock Chamber Orchestra, Aquilla Quartet, Mitteldeutsche Kammerphilharmonie, Musicae Antiquae Collegium Varsoviense.
+She has performed with the Warsaw Philharmonic, Podlasie Philharmonic, Lower Silesia Philharmonic, Silesian Philharmonic, Wrocław Philharmonic, Podkarpacka Philharmonic, NOSPR in Katowice, Polish Radio Orchestra, Capellą Cracoviensis, Łomża Chamber Orchestra, Płock Chamber Orchestra, Aquilla Quartet, Mitteldeutsche Kammerphilharmonie, Musicae Antiquae Collegium Varsoviense.
 In 2015 she received the Jan Kiepura Music Theatre Award for the Best Singer (Poland).